 With this knowledge, it will be easier to create a user-friendly banking application with the features expected by real customers.
 As you probably know, there is no better advertising than a satisfied client, so make your users feel like on top of the world when using your challenger bank app!
 Consequently, the number of people who recommend your bank to others will increase.

 Challenger bank and cryptocurrency exchange – what do they have in common?

-By the way, have you read an article on our blog about building a cryptocurrency exchange?
-To put it in a nutshell: we are pretty sure that creating all the structure and mechanism from scratch is a good idea only in a few, rare cases.
+By the way, have you read an article on our blog about building a cryptocurrency exchange or Fintech Software Development Outsourcing?
+To put it in a nutshell: we are pretty sure that creating all the structure and mechanisms from scratch is a good idea only in a few, rare cases.
 In all the rest, which means 80-90%, it is much better to use white label solutions.
 Reading this, you will see some analogies with challenger banks.

 TL;DR – how to start a challenger bank?